PFAS Free Wells

 The first line of defense if to have the facts.
 This is not a trivial process and requires a specialized understanding of proper sampling procedures.
 Hard to believe, but you might have surmised that what you wear and what personal care products you may have used are things that have to be managed.
 Then there are issues with markers, waterproof field notebooks and even Post-It-Notes to mention but a few examples.
 The net-net is that for proper sampling and assessment, you must have proper protocols and that is where EN Rx comes in.

 The Vertebrae Well Systems are now PFAS-Free.
 Upon request we can prepare your order so that it meets the rigorous EPA standards.
 We work in conjunction with one of the thought leaders in the commercial analytical field, Test America/Eurofins, and provide their analysis to verify our well systems are PFAS-Free.

 If you are interested in discussing our capabilities in providing PFAS-Free Vertebrae Well Systems, please contact our Service Department at

 ENVIRONMENTAL INNOVATION LIKE NO OTHER

-Our expertise is in filling data gaps and delivering treatment reagents with segmented well systems.
-We take assessment and treatment to a new level, transforming Site Conceptual Models and paths to closure.
+Our expertise is in filling data gaps and delivering treatment reagents with nested, segmented well systems.
+We take site assessment and treatment to a new level by overcoming access issues, transforming Site Conceptual Models and facilitating paths to site resolution or closure.

-Used with Vertebrae or other subsurface infrastructure.
-SP is a self-contained, solar-powered, remotely operating and communications-ready device for site assessment and remediation.
-It is programmable for pulling gas/water samples for analysis or actual treatment and in reverse can inject reagents.
+SP is a self-contained, solar-powered, remotely operating and communications-ready device that facilitates site assessment and remediation.
+It is programmable for pulling gas/water samples for analysis or, used in reverse can inject reagents to effect treatment.